The Advantages and Disadvantages of Mind Mapping for Individuals and Businesses

 However, some people prefer to create mind maps using doodles of images and others prefer to use tech.
 It’s all about what works best for you but the principle remains the same.

-What are the advantages and disadvantages of mind mapping?
+What are the Advantages and Disadvantages of Mind Mapping?

 Although I think it is a great tool, I know it doesn’t work for everyone, so let’s explore the advantages and disadvantages of mind mapping.

 Explore your thoughts and ideas How often do you feel a little stuck?
 You have lots of thoughts and ideas going through your mind but until you get it onto paper or on screen, it’s likely to stay there.
-Yes, you could create a list but that can feel a little restrictive and rigid whereas going through this process allows your mind to fully wander and explore next steps.
+Yes, you could create a list but that can feel a little restrictive and rigid, whereas going through this process allows your mind to fully wander and explore next steps.

 Brainstorming – It’s a great tool for brainstorming on your own but also with family, friends and colleagues.
-You might think why would you want to use a mind map with family and friends, well perhaps you’re looking to go away together, this is a great way for capturing everything that everyone wants to do.
+You might think, why would you want to use a mind map with family and friends, well perhaps you’re looking to go away together, this is a great way for capturing everything that everyone wants to do.

 Increase productivity – Not only do I use mind mapping day-to-day but I also use it with clients because it’s great for organising your thoughts and ideas and in return, that helps you to work more efficiently and effectively.